mytory/docker-php52/README.md

 # docker-php52

-docker for legacy php52
+Docker for legacy php52

-to run, type this:
+To run, type this:

     docker-compose up

+If you need more virtual hosts, add configuration files to `site-enabeld` directory.